Support & Help

 English (United States)

-A surgical procedure to remove the lamina of a vertebra to relieve pressure on the spinal cord or nerves.
+A surgical procedure to remove part of the vertebral bone (lamina) to relieve spinal cord or nerve pressure.

 Pronounced as ‘LAM-ih-NEK-tuh-mee’.
 ‘Lam’ as in ‘lamb’, ‘ih’ as in ‘bit’, ‘nek’ as in ‘neck’, and ‘tuh-mee’ with stress on the second syllable.